 So what's the secret to creating a great itinerary?
 After you've snagged a solid airfare deal, arranged for a car rental and even managed to pack light, there are some less obvious -- but equally important -- tactics you can use to put together a seamless trip.

 Sure, you'd like to milk your trip for all it's worth by booking a red-eye flight and then scheduling a full day's worth of activities on day one, despite an eight-hour time difference.
 But by the end of the trip, you're likely to look and feel as if you've spent the week in correctional boot camp.
 If you really want to squeeze in every tour, meal and excursion you've typed into your itinerary, but as it currently stands you're getting six hours of sleep a night with no room for a time adjustment, you need to add a day -- or cut an activity.

-Choreographing all you want to get done into a seamless schedule -- especially if you're visiting multiple cities or countries -- can be a massive challenge.
+Choreographing all you want to get done into a seamless schedule, especially if you're visiting multiple cities or countries, can be a massive challenge.
 Make it easier by creating a list of everything you want to see or do in your locale.
-Then, put the list in priority order.
-To help estimate how long an activity will take, or how long it will take to get there, consult a guidebook or check out online message boards for perspectives from other travelers who've been there and done that.
+Then put the list in priority order.
+To help estimate how long an activity will take, or how long it will take to get there, consult a guidebook or check out online forums or reviews for perspectives from other travelers who've been there and done that.
 This will make it easier for you to feel out what you can and cannot accomplish during, say, three nights in Montreal.

 Also note local holidays coinciding with your trip, which can affect transportation schedules, business opening hours, etc.